bepuca/azureml-scaffolding/README.md

 bin/data/find NAME VERSION | xargs bin/data/download
 ```

-The data will be downloaded in the `data` folder, which is ignored by git and it
+The data will be downloaded in the `data` folder, which is ignored by git and is
 the recommended place for it.
 Downloading a data asset chains two commands
 because `bin/data/download` may be leveraged alone to download any data in
 Azure Blob Storage, registered or not.

 ### Packages